About the Master of Science in Applied Behavior Analysis

 and other caregivers.
 Graduates who complete the thesis track will also be well prepared

 to pursue doctoral education in behavior analysis and related disciplines.

 Application Deadline & Admissions Decisions

-The admissions committee will review applications upon receipt of materials (see Admission Requirements that start on pg.
+The admissions committee will review applications upon receiving materials (see Admission Requirements that start on pg.
 126 of Academic Catalog).
-Applicants will be notified via email of an admissions decision immediately after one has been reached.
-If you have questions about your application status, please contact Erich Grommet, PhD, BCBA-D, LBA (behavior analysis coordinator) at email@example.com or (516) 647-1517 (call or text).
+If you have questions about your application status, please contact Behavior Analysis coordinator Erich Grommet, PhD, BCBA-D, LBA at email@example.com or (516) 647-1517.